A VA rescue effort saved 15,000 veterans' homes. Some in Congress want to scrap it

 Kevin and Jenny Conlon live in upstate New York, not far from where he was stationed with the Army at Fort Drum.
 About 12 years ago, after Kevin's two combat tours in Iraq, the couple had a young kid and were struggling to pay rent and save money.
 Getting a VA loan meant that they could buy a house with no down payment.
 And they've been there ever since.

-"That's the longest I've been in one place," said Conlin.
+"That's the longest I've been in one place," said Conlon.
 "Without the VA loan, there was no way that we could have afforded to buy a house," his wife added.

 The VA home loan has long been a bedrock benefit of the G.I.
 Bill, giving vets a leg up into the middle class.